MK360147/splunk-cluster-mini-cybersecurity/README.md

 It's designed to demonstrate how log data flows from systems to a centralized platform for analysis, detection, and monitoring in a cybersecurity context.

+The followig video is a demo of a complete splunk cluster, analyzing logs from the host

 https://github.com/user-attachments/assets/3eb28b3a-a3ce-4f75-b1ef-6ae3638cedaf